 The Homan Arthington Foundation had a vision to revitalize the historic North Lawndale neighborhood, which included transforming the former Sears, Roebuck and Co. campus into a green charter high school.

 The Burlington Room inside Union Station was damaged, covered up and used for offices and storage.
 Its purpose and features were lost behind an acoustical ceiling and panel walls - until Amtrak recognized the opportunity to restore history and bring new life to Union Station.
 This is the story of what it once was and what it is today.

 William Rainey Harper Community College was originally established through a referendum.
-Fifty years later, the college was faced with a more competitive landscape and aging facilities, and through another referendum, they had the opportunity to make some needed upgrades.
+Fifty years later, through another referendum, they had the opportunity to make some needed upgrades.
 The Building F Library Renovation was long-awaited, and when it received the last of the referendum funds, the administrative staff could not be more excited.
 As such, the wish list was long, while the budget remained fixed.